Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 1. No Blanket Offers of Compensation on MLS

 Previously, listing agents posted buyer agent compensation directly on the MLS.
 Sellers were essentially required to offer buyer agent commissions to get their property listed.
 Now, offers of compensation cannot appear in MLS listings.
-Sellers can still offer buyer agent compensation, but it happens outside the MLS through direct communication.
+Sellers can still offer buyer agent compensation, but it happens outside the MLS through direct communication, and at Net Gain Realty that offer stays the seller’s separate call while the listing side stays a flat $1,995.

 2. Mandatory Buyer Representation Agreements